garlic-guardian-and-the-crouton-kid/ryker-sf/README.md

 Total RMSE for our reconstruction, compared against the 2013 DEM is 65.42 meters.

+Some renderings of our reconstruction:

+![mesh_overhead.png][]
+![mesh_tilted.png][]
+![mesh_tilted_shallow.png][]
+![mesh_tilted_upside_down.png][]

+These renderings are more complete than they should be; our reconstruction is only a partial reconstruction of San Francisco, with many gaps where there are no overlaps between images in the dataset.
+The grid pattern of ridges and valleys in the rendered topography is an artifact of this; a more faithful rendering would delete those faces to leave holes where there is missing data.

+Note also that a patch of the western shore of the city is missing from the rendering; this is likely captured in images 154 - 164, which are missing from our dataset.

+See [Rendering](#rendering) below for the details of how this rendering was created.

 ### Running

 To run the pipeline, build the code (see below for instructions), and the run: